apos/rapid-bulky-wshc-by-apos/README.md

 Many thanks to [Howard Dutton](http://www.stellarjourney.com/) which is the founder and lead developer of the [OnStep telescope controller](https://onstep.groups.io/g/main/wiki/Home).
 He did the main work on altering the source code so that things are working with the joystick shield (which they did not in the first place).

+*Annotation*: **this is not the documentation for an SHC implementation**.
+This proect only gives you reference designs amoung many others concerning hardware and a 3d model to print.
+You need in any case:

+1. A working [OnStep with wireless functionality](https://onstep.groups.io/g/main/wiki) (no simulation mode possible - you will not get over the start screen in SHC)
+2. Knowing how to configure the [Smart Hand Controller](https://onstep.groups.io/g/main/wiki/Smart-Hand-Controller) and the ability to program the ESP32 and upload it (Arduino IDE, Platform.io).

 CS [Axel](https://avvp.de/portfolio-view/axel-pospischil)

 ## Basic informations